Basmalakh22/technical-questions-about-backend-/API.md

 ## What are API routes, and how do they differ from web routes in Laravel?

-- API routes are defined in `api.php` and are stateless, meaning they don’t use sessions or cookies by default.
-Web routes `web.php` use stateful authentication, sessions, and cookies.
 - HTTP Method: Determines the type of action to perform:
   - `GET`: Retrieve data.
   - `POST`: Create new data.